rusinek-wojciech/hyperskill-java-track/README.md

 # java-with-jetbrains

 This repository contains all java developer track projects created while learning.
-✔ - refactored and tested.
+* refactored and tested ✔
-💎 - worth to see
+* worth to see 💎

 ### List of projects